 Although some people avoid cats because they fear or dislike them, there is some hope for those who avoid cats because of fear of allergic reactions.
 A lot will depend on the nature of your allergies.
-If yours are of the sneezing, watery eyes and running nose variety, you may be able to build up your tolerance to cats.
+If yours are of the sneezing, watery eyes, and running nose variety, you may be able to slowly and gradually build up your tolerance to cats.

-Here is a step-by-step process for helping to control your allergy symptoms while enjoying the lifelong companionship of a cat.
+Here are tips to help you gain control over your allergy symptoms while enjoying the lifelong companionship of a cat.

-You want to give your potential cat an even playing field, don't you?
-That is best done by first, ridding your home of as many other allergens as possible, such as mites, dust, and mold.
-Most airborne allergens (including cat dander) cling to soft material, such as curtains, drapes, fabric-covered furniture, rugs, and carpeting.
+If you're considering bringing a new pet into your home, first rid your home of as many other allergens as possible such as mites, dust, and mold.
+Most airborne allergens (including cat dander) cling to soft material such as curtains and drapes, upholstery, and floor coverings.

 - Substitute blinds for window coverings.
-If you rent, and can't get permission to switch them, keep the curtains washed and use a hand vacuum on the drapes.
+If you rent, and can't get permission to switch them, keep the curtains washed and frequently vacuum on the drapes.

 - Consider replacing wall-to-wall carpeting with wood or tile floors.
-Otherwise, thoroughly vacuum your carpet on a regular basis.
+Otherwise, thoroughly vacuum carpeting regularly.

 Visit Friends With Cats

 Use your allergy medication half an hour before the arranged time.
 When you arrive, let the cat set the pace.
-He may immediately greet you to sniff at your feet and legs at first.
-You can dangle your hand to see if he rubs up against it, an indication that he'd enjoy being petted.
-Go ahead and pet him.
-If your allergies are still under control, you might allow him to jump onto your lap.
-Limit this first visit to 10 or 15 minutes at the most, judging by your level of comfort.
+You may be greeted by being sniffed at your feet and legs at first.
+You can dangle your hand to see if the cat rubs up against it, which can indicate petting is acceptable.
+If your allergies are still under control, you might allow the cat to jump onto your lap.
+Make your visit about 15 minutes at the most to keep both you and the cat comfortable.

-In another week or two, you can try it again with the same cat, and stay up to half an hour.
-Again, judging by the results, you can branch out to visiting other friends with cats.
+In another week or two, visit again with the same cat, and stay longer, up to half an hour.
+Begin to branch out and visit other friends with cats.